-On November 6, 2023, the Company executed Accelerated Share Repurchase agreements to repurchase a total of \$950 million of NRG's outstanding common stock.
-Under the ASR agreements, the Company received shares of NRG's common stock on specified settlement dates.
-The total number of shares purchased pursuant to the ASR agreements were generally based on the volume-weighted average prices of NRG's common stock during the term of each ASR agreement, less a discount.
-In 2023, the Company recorded the shares received in treasury stock at fair value based on the volume-weighted average closing prices of \$833 million, with the remaining \$117 million recorded in additional paid-in-capital, representing the value of the forward contracts to purchase additional shares.
-The ASR program concluded on March 28, 2024.
-The Company transferred the \$117 million from additional paid-in-capital to treasury stock upon receipt of the final share settlements in 2024.
-The following table summarizes the shares received under the ASR program:
+On November 6, 2023, the Company executed Accelerated Share Repurchase agreements to repurchase a total of \$950 million of NRG's outstanding common stock based on volume-weighted average prices.
+The Company received 17,676,142 shares in the fourth quarter of 2023, which were recorded in treasury stock at fair value based on the closing prices of \$833 million, with the remaining \$117 million recorded in additional paid-in-capital, representing the value of the forward contracts to purchase additional shares.
+During the first quarter of 2024, the Company received an additional 1,163,230 shares pursuant to the ASR agreements.
+Upon receipt of the final shares, the Company transferred the \$117 million from additional paid-in-capital to treasury stock.